mdtraj/mdtraj/MDTraj/testing/reference/README.md

 `ncinpcrd.rst7` is an AMBER NetCDF restart/inpcrd file for the same system as `inpcrd` (see above)

-The following files contain 20 ns (400 frames) of TIP3P water at 300K, 1 atm, simulated using OpenMM 6.2.
+The following files contain 20 ns (400 frames) of TIP3P water at 300K, 1 atm, simulated using Gromacs 5.0.4.
 Used for testing thermodynamic property calculation.
-tip3p_300K_1ATM.xtc  # Trajectory
+See test_thermodynamic_properties.py for details. tip3p_300K_1ATM.xtc  # Trajectory
 tip3p_300K_1ATM.pdb  # First Frame
-tip3p_300K_1ATM.csv  # Contains Energy, density, etc
-Files generated using generate_tip3p_trajectory.py
+md.mdp  # A template gromacs mdp file for equilibration and production runs